CSEN-SCU/a3-beta-version-with-user-feedback-focusforce/README.md

     1.1 Leetcode Timer & Reminder

     1.2 Youtube Search Filter & Blocker

+    1.3 Neetcode.io & ChatGPT - for external explanation on Algorithms

 2. **Flexible Grey list:** (with timer) if opened a website neither on white list nor in the blocked list, a timer will pop up.